|La Sagerie||Self Catering||6||15||4||Plus cot|

 The kitchen is large and airy and fully equipped - cooker and hob, dishwasher, fridge-freezer and microwave - a large dining table which can easily seat 14 people.
 The washing machine is in a utility room off the sitting room.

-Lovely large sitting room with wood burning stove and french doors to the garden, with comfy furniture for lounging in!
-A large tv receives English programmes and there are cd and dvd players and an iPod dock.
+Lovely large sitting room with wood burning stove and frenchdoors to the garden, with comfy furniture for lounging in!
+The tv receives English programmes and there are cd and dvd players and an iPod dock.
 There is a selection of books, dvds and games.

 Three double bedrooms on the first floor, one with wash handbasin, one with king size bed.
 Two twin rooms on the second floor, one with en suite shower and wc, one with full en-suite bathroom.
 And a 'bunkroom' with shower is on the first floor.
 A cot is available and there are 2 z-beds.